sm-raiyyan/HackerRank/README.md

 # Python HackerRank Problems
-This repository contains the problems I've solved on HackerRank in Python
+This repository contains the problems I've solved on HackerRank.